tangiblewaves/grains/midi/docs/ModularMIDIConventionsForDevelopers.md

 ### Example Transport Hardware: AE Modular

-In the AE Modular system, MIDI arrives to the modular synthesizer via standard hardware: either a 5-pin DIN MIDI jack, a TRS MIDI jack, or USB.
-There are special rules regarding MIDI electronics which must be followed (such as optoisolation).
+In the AE Modular system, MIDI arrives to the modular synthesizer via standard hardware: TRS MIDI jack (Type-A/-B agnostic), or USB-C.  There are special rules regarding MIDI electronics which must be followed (such as optoisolation).

 Once inside the system, MIDI is transferred from module to module as a simple 5V TTL Serial connection between two standard sockets on the modules.